pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 In the suggested pipeline, there are 2 levels of workers:
 * item_worker - designated to generate one item at a time (by running `dataset.__getitem__`), and send it to a batch_worker, by item_queue
   * The item_worker is similar to the workers in the current design, but it receives and sends one item at a time (and not one batch at a time)
-* batch_worker - designated to get items from item_workers, prepare batches by running `collate_fn`, and send the prepared batches back to the main process by item_results_queue
+* batch_worker - designated to retrive items from item_queue, prepare batches by running `collate_fn`, and send the prepared batches back to the main process by item_results_queue

 Current design dataflow: main_process -> workers -> main_process